Do you know what premature wrinkles, heartburn, neck pain, and sleep apnea have in common?

 Additionally, stomach sleepers place their body weight pressure on the muscles and joints, possibly leading to numbness, tingling, and irritated nerves over time.
 However, while stomach sleeping is ultimately terrible for your posture, and will likely result in aches in the morning, it is beneficial for something.
 Stomach sleeping can reduce snoring, and in some cases help those with sleep apnea.

-Sleeping Positions for Your Pain
+Recommended Sleeping Positions for Each Type of Pain

 Our bodies utilize the hours we sleep to recoup and recover from the stresses of the day.
 However, placing our bodies in the incorrect position for sleeping can not only lead to more pain in the long run, but can also begin to disrupt our sleep cycles.
 Losing countless nights of sleep can lead to sleep deprivation over time, which can affect basic motor skills, cognitive function, and energy levels.